Order-invariant measures on causal sets: Order-invariant processes and measures

 \begin{theorem} Let $\mu$ be a causet measure.
 Then $\mu$ is order-invariant if and only if

-for every $E\in \cF$ and every $k\in \N$. \end{theorem}
+for every $E\in\cF$ and every $k\in\N$. \end{theorem}

-This is an analogue of the DLR equations from statistical physics (see, for instance, Bovier~\cite{Bovier}) or Section 1.2 in~\cite{Georgii}, about conditional probabilities.
-It corresponds to specifying a {\it boundary condition} outside a {\it finite volume} -- here this means that we condition on all the information about $\omega$ except the order in which the first $k$ elements are generated, and then realising the {\it conditional Gibbs measure}, which in our setting is $\nu^k(\cdot)(\omega)$.
+This is an analogue of the DLR equations from statistical physics (see, e.g., Bovier~\cite{Bovier}) or Section 1.2 in~\cite{Georgii}, about conditional probabilities.
+It corresponds to specifying a \textit{boundary condition} outside a \textit{finite volume}---here this means that we condition on all the information about $\omega$ except the order in which the first $k$ elements are generated, and then realizing the \textit{conditional Gibbs measure}, which in our setting is $\nu^k(\cdot)(\omega)$.